Dr. Scott T. Young, Dean

 For Economics degrees, excluding combined degrees (Accounting/Economics and Financial Economics), students with a Western cumulative GPA average below 2.0 will be dismissed from the economics or economics combined major until the deficiency is repaired.

 All majors in the College of Business and Economics (CBE) must maintain good academic standing with the University.
-A student with a Western Washington University cumulative GPA average below 2.0 will be dismissed from the college immediately and not permitted to take additional courses in the College of Business and Economics until the deficiency is repaired.
+A student with a Western Washington University cumulative GPA average below 2.0 will be dismissed from the college immediately and not permitted to register for additional courses in the College of Business and Economics until the deficiency is repaired.
 A transfer student with no Western GPA (no graded Western courses) at the time of CBE application must maintain good standing with the University moving forward.

 Please note: No individual course grade lower than a C- will be accepted and credited toward degree requirements.

 When a student in CBE programs with pre-major status available is enrolled in their last foundation course(s), the student will be considered a provisional major.
-A provisional major is allowed to register for major-restricted courses the following quarter, pending formal acceptance into the major program.
-A student who does not successfully complete their last foundation course(s) or does not meet all requirements for full major status (a cumulative GPA of 2.50 or higher for all college-level coursework and a Western cumulative GPA of 2.50 or higher) will be reverted to pre-major status and cannot enroll in major-restricted courses until they have successfully completed their foundation courses.
+A provisional major is allowed to register for major-restricted courses for the following quarter, pending formal acceptance into the major program.
+A student who does not successfully complete their last foundation course(s) or does not meet all requirements for full major status (a cumulative GPA of 2.50 or higher for all college-level coursework and a Western cumulative GPA of 2.50 or higher) will be reverted to pre-major status and cannot register for any major-restricted courses until they have successfully completed their foundation courses.
 A student is eligible for provisional major status in CBE only once.

 Note: Provisional major status is not applicable for students who major in the Department of Economics.
 Economics students are designated as full majors immediately.